• Home

 Of course, between these overarching duties and the many technical and managerial responsibilities of their specific roles, new board members may feel overwhelmed if you just dump all of this information into their laps.

-Instead, organize and facilitate these lessons by integrating an LMS, or learning management system, into your board software.
-This will allow you to create easy-to-follow, interactive courses about board member roles, tasks, and challenges.
+Instead, organize and facilitate these lessons by leveraging a learning management system (LMS).
+This platform allows you to create easy-to-follow, interactive courses about board member roles, tasks, and challenges.

-By joining your nonprofit board, new members are stepping into a team of leaders, doers, and innovators who need to work together to push your organization toward future success.
+By joining your nonprofit board, new members become part of a team of leaders, doers, and innovators who must work together to push your organization toward success.
 As cliche as it sounds, teamwork and open communication are core values of every successful leadership team.

-This not only ensures that your nonprofit is running smoothly on an everyday basis, but it’s also critical when it comes to managing complex programs and initiatives, such as your year-end fundraising campaigns
+This not only ensures your nonprofit runs smoothly on an everyday basis, but it’s also critical when it comes to managing complex programs and initiatives, such as your capital campaigns.

-To create a culture where this is possible and train new board members on the fundamentals of team collaboration, you should:
+To train new board members on the fundamentals of team collaboration, you should:

-• Educate new board members on the roles and responsibilities of other board members.
+• Educate new board members on other board members’ roles and responsibilities.

 • Organize best practices for creating open, concise, and direct communication between board members.